pritam-raut/7up-7down/README.md

 while making this project i learn about js dom, topics like event listners, selectors,functions,callstack etc...

-i had lots of fun to see my idea into somthing real project thanku!
+i had lots of fun to see my idea into somthing real thanku!